MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_08_Connect to an Azure SQL server using an Azure Private Endpoint using the Azure portal.md

 ### Test connectivity to private endpoint

-    **Note:** In this task, you'll use the virtual machine you created in the previous steps to connect to the SQL server across the private endpoint.
+    >**Note**: In this task, you'll use the virtual machine you created in the previous steps to connect to the SQL server across the private endpoint.

 1. Select **Resource groups** in the left-hand navigation pane.